-- Partners investigators should check off the “Crimson” option in the Partners IRB form for requesting discarded materials.
+- MGB investigators should check off the “Crimson” option in the Partners IRB form for requesting discarded materials.

 - Investigators and study staff must sign the core’s tissue transfer letter, which will be prepared by core staff.